keptn/keptn.github.io/content/docs/0.19.x/reference/files/values/index.md

 **Keptn 0.17.0 changes**

-Keptn Helm chart was refactored heavily in Release 0.17.0 to make it ready for future features and structural changes.
+The Keptn Helm chart was refactored heavily in Release 0.17.0 to make it ready for future features and structural changes.

 - The following Helm values changed for the Control Plane Helm chart: